wang900115/LCA/README.md

 ---

 ## 📌 Overview
-**LCA** (Lightweight Chat Application) is a secure and lightweight and hybrid decentralized communication system.
+**LCA** (Live Communication Autonomous) is a secure and lightweight and hybrid decentralized communication system.
 It supports RESTful APIs, WebSocket messaging, and RPC protocols, combining centralized management for security and decentralized personal data for resilience and privacy.